Craig2035/craigmunday.github.io/index.md

 ### Turtle Games Customer Analytics
 Predictive modelling of loyalty engagement and NLP sentiment analysis of product reviews to inform targeted marketing and product improvement.

-## About This Site
+## About Me

-This site is built using GitHub Pages and Jekyll, with a focus on clarity, accessibility and reproducible analytics.
+PhD trained analytics professional with experience in SQL, Python, R and BI tools, focused on turning complex data into clear, actionable insight.